 Central Washington University is so committed to online learning that it developed a Multimodal Education Center specifically to provide “instructional and multimedia technologies, support, and training” for distance ed students and staff.
 This facility underscores the level of dedication it takes to earn a spot on this college program online ranking.
 At this center, prospective students will find a detailed list of resources, including a quiz that helps you evaluate whether you’re ready for online classes.
 If you are, be sure to check out some of CWU’s more unusual degree options, such as the B.S. in Aviation Management and B.S. in Paramedicine (note: the latter program requires some in-person training).

 20. Piedmont International University

 At Piedmont, you’ll find one of the best online colleges for students who want a biblically-centered education.
 While you certainly can pursue a more secular program, Christian students will appreciate the myriad faith-based options on offer.
-For example, you can pair a B.A. in the Bible with one of more than 10 minors, including North American Church Planting, Children’s Ministry, and Church Education.
-And ambitious students might want to explore the five-year bachelor’s and master’s in Christian Ministry, which will prepare you for work with the church and includes an internship in your own community.
+For example, you can pair a B.A. in the Bible with one of more than ten minors, including North American Church Planting, Children’s Ministry, and Church Education.
+And ambitious students might want to explore the five-year bachelor’s and master’s in Christian Ministry, which will prepare you for work with the church and includes an internship within your community.
 Plus, all Piedmont’s programs are a great value: the school boasts an average annual tuition under $10k!